Music Therapy Frequently Asked Questions

 If you have a question or enquiry that is not answered here or elsewhere on our website please use the Contact Us page and we will do our best to assist you with your query.

 Music Therapy is available in a number of regions throughout New Zealand, through health practitioners and organisations, education institutions, or by contacting individual Music Therapists.
 See the Find a Therapist page for registered Music Therapists in New Zealand who are also members of Music Therapy New Zealand.
-The Raukatauri Music Therapy Centre in Auckland is currently New Zealand’s only dedicated Music Therapy centre.

 Please let us know.
 If MThNZ receives enough enquiries from people in an area lacking a Music Therapist, it provides us with information that may lead to job creation for a Music Therapist in that area in the future.
 In the interim, some Music Therapists are available to travel to an area to provide consultancy services, give an introductory workshop on music therapy in the community, and work alongside other health/ education/ music professionals where there is an interest, for them to then use Music Therapy approaches in their work.

-Registered Music Therapists in New Zealand are employed in a variety of health and education settings in areas such as Early Intervention, Children with Special Educational Needs, Adult Learning Disability, Child & Adolescent Mental Health, Adult Mental Health, Rehabilitation via ACC and Aged Care, amongst others.
+Registered Music Therapists in New Zealand are employed in a variety of health and education settings in areas such as Early Intervention, Children with Special Educational Needs, Adult Learning Disability, Child & Adolescent Mental Health, Adult Mental Health, Rehabilitation via ACC and Aged Care, Palliative Care, amongst others.

 There is no standardised pay structure for Music Therapists in New Zealand, but most Registered Music Therapists would expect remuneration in line with other Health Professionals, according to experience.

 You can contact a Music Therapist near you to discuss the possibility of them working with you to develop and/or support (and perhaps facilitate) a music therapy workshop in your community.
-To find out about the financial support Music Therapy New Zealand can offer (e.g. by underwriting your workshop) refer to Grants on the website.

 Some music therapists also engage in consultation activities which aim to empower others to use music more effectively in their work – email music therapists to find out who is specialising in this area.

-The Music Therapy Registration Board in New Zealand recognises the Master of Music Therapy degree (MMusTher) as an appropriate qualification which enables graduates to apply for registration in New Zealand.
+The NZ Music Therapy Registration Board recognises the Master of Music Therapy degree (MMusTher) as an appropriate qualification which enables graduates to apply for registration in New Zealand.
 It is also able to assess applications from international music therapists who wish to practice in this country.
 It is likely to be easier for the Board to recognise a completed qualification if the applicant is already registered in their own country, but this is not essential – it is possible to evaluate programmes of study from course requirements and transcripts.
 See the Registration page for further information.

 Please contact the Registrar with the NZ Music Therapy Registration Board in the first instance.